-You can download a campaign kit with a wide variety of digital assets below to promote Victoria Against Violence across your social media platforms, workplaces and local communities.
+You can download a campaign kit all year long because preventing family violence is a 356 day effort if we want to drive social change.
+The kit includes a wide variety of digital assets to promote Victoria Against Violence across your social media platforms, workplaces and local communities.
 Take action now, because preventing family violence is up to all of us.

-This downloadable kit contains social media tiles, GIFs, phone wallpapers, posters, screensavers and just about anything and everything you’ll need to take part in this year’s Victoria Against Violence campaign.
+This downloadable kit contains social media tiles, GIFs, phone wallpapers, posters, screensavers and just about anything and everything you’ll need to call out discriminating behaviour.